tBaxter/questions-for-employers/README.md

 This one extends on the previous, looking longer term.
 This helps you get a sense of what your success criteria would be as well as how well the employer has defined the role.
 This one can also help get a better sense of the real priorities, which may differ from what the role description indicated.
 If they don't have clear answers to either of these questions, the role is probably poorly defined and not set up for success.

 **What does success look like *for your customers* for someone in this role?**
-A great question to help get a sense of how user-focused the organization is.
+A good question to help get a sense of how user-focused the organization is.

 ## Culture